HengJake/BegineerLuck/README.md

 METHOD 1:
 1. Extract Final.zip
 2. Move folder 'StickmanOdyssey' into xampp/htdocs
+3. Ensure XAMPP is opened and start Apache and MySQL
-3. Run index.html in a web server
+4. Run index.html in a web server
+5. Signup an account first and login to play the game

 METHOD 2:
 1. Import finalgame.unitypackage into empty Unity project
-2. Run the game
+2. Assets > Project Settings > Player > WebGL > WebGLTemplate > MetaMaskTemplate
+3. Ensure XAMPP is opened and start Apache and MySQL
+4. Select Build and Run as WebGL
+5. Signup an account first and login to play the game